-- 1. A participant can submit a request to the Board of Examiners for an individual assessment. - 2.
-This request may be granted if the participant has not passed the examination in question due to exceptional circumstances and if a lack of granting an individual assessment would result in an unacceptable study delay. - The following criteria apply to the granting of an individual assessment for the final educational unit of the programme: - It must be the last study result to be obtained, with exception of the Master Thesis, to graduate within the Master's study programme. - The study delay in case the individual assessment is not granted must be at least three months. - This extra-ordinary repeat examination can only be requested once per participant per academic year.
+- A student can submit a request to the Board of Examiners for an extra examination opportunity. - 2.
+This request may be granted if the student has not passed the examination in question due to exceptional circumstances (see article 9.4) and if a lack of granting an individual assessment would result in an unacceptable study delay. - 3.
+The following criteria apply to the granting of an individual assessment for the final educational unit of the programme: - It must be the last study result to be obtained, with exception of the Master Thesis, to graduate within the Master's study programme. - The study delay in case the individual assessment is not granted must be at least three months. - This extra-ordinary repeat examination can only be requested once per student per academic year.